May 2013

 The real Petraeus scandal

 By Gary Wamsley Colonel, USAF Retired Much is being made about the spectacular fall from grace of one of our nations most respected military icons.
 The real scandal is not that David Petraeus had feet of clay, but that he managed to convince the country, up to and including the President of the United States that he was a man of vision, integrity and ability.
-I really had not paid much attention to General Petraeus, generally feeling that the confidence placed in him must ...
+I really had not paid much attention to General Petraeus, generally feeling that the confidence placed in him must be warranted. ...
 Full Story

 Bush failure allowed 9/11 attack